rapidsai/docs/maintainers/gpuci.md

 #### CPU builds

 Each PR is built in a container with a matrix of parameters:
-- CUDA 10.0, 10.1 & 10.2
+- CUDA 10.1, 10.2 & 11.0
-- Python 3.6 & 3.7
+- Python 3.7 & 3.8

 This allows for testing compilation against multiple CUDA and Python versions.

 #### GPU build

-Each PR is built in a container using CUDA 10.0 and Python 3.6. the purpose of this job is primarily for testing with a GPU present.
+Each PR is built in a container using CUDA {{ site.data.versions.CUDA_VER }} and Python {{ site.data.versions.PYTHON_VER }}. the purpose of this job is primarily for testing with a GPU present.

 Due to limited GPU resources and high volume of pull requests, it's not currently practical to matrix test GPUs.
 In the future, artifacts produced in the CPU steps will be reused in a matrix of GPU tests so GPU resources are used only to test instead of compiling and testing.